Psychology 2A

 2. Deliberate on brain-behaviour relationships in the context of brain structure;

-3. Evaluate and apply a variety of research methods including statistical procedures; and
+3. Apply a variety of research methods, including statistical procedures in the context of cognitive psychology; and

 4. Integrate key cognitive concepts including perception, attention, mental imagery, memory, reasoning, and language.